 There will be at least two staff members (in addition to any management presence during daytime hours) on duty from 7am until 21: 45, with three staff members undertaking wake night duties from 21:15 - 7:15.
 There is one sleep in member of staff when there are 9 or more children or 3 or more wheelchair dependent children sleeping overnight in the entire building.
-These numbers may be augmented, and further staff introduced in response to young people's risk assessments The home's staffing establishment provides for 25 hours of cooking, 15 hours of cleaning, 37 hours of administrative support and 31 hours maintenance per week.
+These numbers may be augmented, and further staff introduced in response to young people's risk assessments The home's staffing establishment provides for 15 hours of cooking, 15 hours of cleaning, 37 hours of administrative support and 31 hours maintenance per week plus an additional 9.5 hours a week term time.
 Theses hours can be worked flexibly to accommodate the home's needs.